Pet, Inc.: Resumed independence

-Pet's parent company ICI changed its name to Whitman Corp. in 1988 and sold its railroad and defense units to focus on its food products.
-A few years later, in 1991, Whitman spun off Pet, Inc. to once again operate as an independent company.
+Pet's parent company ICI changed its name to Whitman Corp. in 1988 and sold its railroad and defense units to focus on food products.
+A few years later, in 1991, Whitman spun-off Pet, Inc. to once again operate as an independent company.

 By the early 1990s, Pet owned the LaCreme brand of whipped topping and Pet's subsidiary Pet-Ritz also held a regional brand of pie shells, Oronoque.
 Pet sold the Whitman's chocolate brand in 1993 to Russell Stover Candies.
 The next year, it sold Orval Kent a group of investors led by former Land O'Lakes executive Dick Fogg.

 In 1995, Pet was acquired by the Pillsbury Company, a division of Grand Metropolitan, marking the end of Pet's independent operations.

 Post independence

-Over the next decade, Pet's primary brands would be split up as it and its parent companies underwent a number of transitions.
+Over the next decade, Pet's primary brands would be split-up as it and its parent companies underwent a number of transitions.
 In 1997, Pillsbury's parent Grand Metropolitan merged with Guinness to form Diageo.
 In 1999, Pillsbury sold the Underwood business, including the B&M, Ac'cent and Sa-son Ac'cent, Las Palmas, and Joan of Arc brands, to B&G Foods.
 Pillsbury's rationale for the sale was so that it could focus on its larger brands including Green Giant.

 A year later, General Mills agreed to acquire Pillsbury, and with it the PET brand and its evaporated milk and dry creamer product lines, from Diageo.
 However, the Federal Trade Commission (FTC) initially objected to the transaction citing antitrust concerns.
 To satisfy the FTC, Diageo and General Mills both agreed to sell several Pillsbury and General Mills brands, including PET, to International Multifoods.
 Both transactions were approved in 2001.

-Multifoods was acquired in 2004 by The J.M.
-Smucker Company who spun off its US sweetened condensed milk and evaporated milk operations in 2015.
+The J.M.
+Smucker Company acquired Multifoods in 2004 who spun off its US sweetened condensed milk and evaporated milk operations in 2015.
 The new company, Eagle Family Foods Group, was backed by private investment firm Kelso & Company and based in Akron, Ohio.
 It took with it a number of Smucker brands including PET.